 While lexicons of relevant texts have long been available in many disciplines, such tools are missing for the large range of writings on music.
 This is despite the fact that alongside compositions and musical practices themselves, texts about music represent a valuable collection of sources on music history.
 They can also provide important insights into the aesthetic understanding and conception of music from the perspective of the composer’s craft.
 The lexicon created through this project will appear in three volumes.
 It will offer access to, describe, and comment on music-related texts since antiquity.
 The first volume will be devoted to texts with an accent on music theory.
-In volumes two and three, the focus will be on published writings tied more to the aesthetics of music in Europe and North America.
+In volume two, the focus is on published writings tied to the aesthetics of music in Europe and North America.
 Volume 3 will assemble writings on Persian-Arabic, Indian and East Asian musical traditions and thus make this corpus systematically accessible on a larger scale for the first time.

-You will find a list of the texts discussed in the lexicon here ( Status of volumes only preliminary)
+You will find a list of the texts discussed in the lexicon here ( Status only preliminary)

 Scheideler, U., & Wörner, F. (Vol.-Eds.).
 Grimm, H., & Wald-Fuhrmann, M. (Series-Eds.).
 (2017).
 Lexikon Schriften über Musik: Vol. 1.
 Musiktheorie von der Antike bis zur Gegenwart.
 Kassel/Stuttgart: Bärenreiter/Metzler

 Editorial assistance: Janine Wiesecke, Alexis Ruccius, Alexandru Bulucz, Daniel Fleisch, Lukas Kretzschmar, Julia Nebl